Shane-Neeley/HummScroller/README.md

 This registers a paper "mock" trading account in a Hummingbot instance.

 Now just keep zoning out on Crypto Twitter!
-It's scanning tweets that you like, not your own tweets.
+It's scanning tweets that you like.

 # ✨ How it Works